General Lab Information

 Research Activities

 My research utilizes biomolecular self-assembly as a tool to explore broad questions and applications at the nanoscale.
 These topics bring together functional materials, including nanoparticles, quantum dots, proteins, and enzymes, with nanoscale structure mediated by DNA-self assembly, including both arbitrary organization and prescribed lattice ordering.
 Through marrying nanoscale functionality with prescribed order, we can begin to experimentally realize concepts that were previously unattainable through more traditional chemical methods.
-Our biomaterials program involves the development of automated synthesis platforms, including liquid handling equipment that combines synthesis and characterization, that will aid in guiding materials synthesis and serve as a resource to external users.
+Our biomaterials program involves the development of automated synthesis platforms, including liquid handling equipment that combines synthesis and characterization, as well as software that will aid in guiding materials synthesis and serve as a resource to external users.

 Education